dwh77/vera4cast-example/tutorial/tutorial.md

 ## 3.1 Read in the data

-We start forecasting by first looking at the historicalal data - called the *targets*.
+We start forecasting by first looking at the historical data - called the *targets*.
 These data are available in near real-time, with the latency of approximately 24-48 hrs.
-Here is how you read in the data from the targets file available:
+Here is how you read in the data from the targets file:

 ``` r
 #read in the targets data